kubernetes-sigs/kubespray/docs/getting-started.md

 Supported version is kubernetes-dashboard v2.0.x :

 - Login options are : token/kubeconfig by default, basic can be enabled with `kube_basic_auth: true` inventory variable - not recommended because this requires ABAC api-server which is not tested by kubespray team
-- Deployed by default in "kube-system" namespace, can be overriden with `dashboard_namespace: kubernetes-dashboard` in inventory,
+- Deployed by default in "kube-system" namespace, can be overridden with `dashboard_namespace: kubernetes-dashboard` in inventory,
 - Only serves over https

 Access is described in [dashboard docs](https://github.com/kubernetes/dashboard/blob/master/docs/user/accessing-dashboard/1.7.x-and-above.md).
 With kubespray's default deployment in kube-system namespace, instead of kuberntes-dashboard :